Indian Mound Reserve

 Wonder and discovery – like you’re the first to see it.

-Essentially, it’s three parks in one – Peterson Park on the west end, Williamson Mound at the north point, and Cedar Cliff Falls on the east side, just outside Cedarville.
+It’s great to have you here!
+Essentially, Indian Mound Reserve is three parks in one – Peterson Park on the west end, Williamson Mound at the north point, and Cedar Cliff Falls on the east side, just outside Cedarville.
 Each is a unique experience, and all are connected by a robust network of hiking trails.

 You and your Greene County neighbors funded these improvements through the Greene County Parks & Trails Levy.

 Through your support, we’ve built, restored, and rejuvenated Indian Mound Reserve to bring you family and life experiences in Greene County’s beautiful outdoors.

 Trails were cleared and restored, and a new bridge was built between Peterson Park and Williamson Mound to connect more than eight miles of trails throughout the Reserve.
 We built an amazing overlook at Cedar Cliff Falls, where you and your family can better experience the falls’ power.
 And the restored 1800s log house will be the home of educational programs.
 Rehabbed the existing Peterson bridge and gazebo and added new covered picnic tables.